HoGentTIN/infra-labs/assignment/4-kubernetes.md

 ## 4.5.
 Clean up

-When you're done with the lab assignment, you can clean up all Kubernetes resources currently running on the cluster.
+When you're done with the lab assignment (**and only after you successfully demonstrated your setup!**) you can clean up all Kubernetes resources currently running on the cluster.
 What is the quickest way to delete all objects?